All Green is open and so is gardening! Read about our Christmas Trading Hours here.

 They cost less

-They are well established
+They are well-established

 In general, bare-rooted trees and plants are more established than their potted counterparts.
-For this reason, bare-rooted plants can be a good option for those looking to grow their garden quickly.
+For this reason, bare-root plants can be a good option for those looking to grow their garden quickly.
 When you buy bare-rooted plants during the winter months, you can expect them to take off quickly once spring hits.

 They adapt easily